ConsumerDataStandardsAustralia/standards/slate/source/includes/cx_standards/notifications.md

 ## Notification Standards

-The standards in this section apply where a relevant joint account holder is about to take an action that **MAY** or, where a data holder leverages rule 4A.15 and allows a vulnerable joint account holder to share joint account data as if it were from an individual account, **MAY** not result in the other joint account holder(s) being notified.
+The standards in this section apply where a relevant joint account holder is about to take an action that may or, where a data holder leverages rule 4A.15 and allows a vulnerable joint account holder to share joint account data as if it were from an individual account, may not result in the other joint account holder(s) being notified.

-### Joint Account Alerts
+### Notifications: Joint Account Alerts

 |Area|CX Standard|
 |-------------------|------------------------------|
 | **Joint account notifications:**<br/>Contextual alert | <p>Data holders **MUST** alert a joint account holder where an action they are about to perform may result in the other joint account holder(s) being notified.</p><p>This standard applies to the authorisation flow, consumer dashboards, and the disclosure option management service where notifications to the other joint account holder(s) may be triggered.</p><p>The precise wording of this notification is at the discretion of the data holder.</p> |